 In this paper, we demonstrate the connection between the estimation bias of weighted estimators of the causal effect under an MTP and weighted distributional imbalance.
 By explicitly defining the target population under MTP, we propose an error decomposition that highlights the role of covariate balance as a critical component of the estimation bias.
 We then introduce a distance, based on the weighted energy distance of \citet{huling2020energy}, that explicitly characterizes this imbalance.
 As a result, the performance of any arbitrary set of weights in controlling for confounding for MTPs can be gauged through the weighted energy distance.
 Two methods are proposed to enhance the estimation of MTP effects: 1) we propose a method for assessing the performance of various balancing weights according to their weighted energy distance; this approach enables researchers to choose different balancing techniques suitable for specific datasets, 2) we then propose a method to detect whether the MTP shift is too large for a balancing method.
-We use a bootstrap to measure the variability of the energy distance under the null hypothesis of no measured confounding.
+We use a permutation method to measure the variability of the energy distance under the null hypothesis of no measured confounding.
 Comparing this with the energy distance after applying the balancing weights enables an assessment of whether the weights can effectively balance the covariates under the current MTP and thereby control for measured confounding.
 This comparison also sheds light on the extent of confounding challenges associated with an MTP paired with a given dataset.
 For the proposed permutation test, it is important to note that, as with all statistical tests, the power to reject the null hypothesis (and conclude that the two populations are unbalanced) decreases with smaller sample sizes.
 Therefore, we recommend that researchers relax the permutation threshold to 90\% or lower when sample sizes are small.
 Since there is no strong reason to strictly control the type I error rate to a small level in such cases, lowering the threshold can increase the power to detect imbalance after weighting.